MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/how-to-remove-custom-form-definition-saved-with-a-message.md

 ---

-# How to: Remove Custom Form Definition Saved With a Message
+# Remove Custom Form Definition Saved With a Message